fisho-park/fishochain/docs/02_cleos/index.md

 ## Introduction

 `cleos` is a command line tool that interfaces with the REST API exposed by `nodeos`.
-Developers can also use `cleos` to deploy and test EOSIO smart contracts.
+Developers can also use `cleos` to deploy and test FOC smart contracts.

 ## Installation

-`cleos` is distributed as part of the [EOSIO software suite](https://github.com/EOSIO/eos/blob/master/README.md).
-To install `cleos` just visit the [EOSIO Software Installation](../00_install/index.md) section.
+`cleos` is distributed as part of the [FOC software suite](https://github.com/FOC/eos/blob/master/README.md).
+To install `cleos` just visit the [FOC Software Installation](../00_install/index.md) section.

 ## Using Cleos